Pwntus/replicate-finder/README.md

 > Proof of concept using language models to label models used for keyword search.

-A pre-labelled list of models is included in thsi repo at [model-keywords.json](./model-keywords.json)
+A pre-labelled list of models is included in this repo at [model-keywords.json](./model-keywords.json)

 ## Quickstart